Clinton Merrick Hurdle

 Selected by the Kansas City Royals with the 9th overall pick in the 1975 amateur draft (the scout was Bill Fischer), outfielder Hurdle reached the majors in 1977 as a 20-year-old.
 In spring training in 1978, he was featured on the cover of Sports Illustrated as a "can't miss" prospect, something which was later held to have jinxed his career.
 That season, he was given regular playing time alongside stars such as George Brett, Amos Otis, Willie Wilson, and Hal McRae, at a time when the Royals were winning a division title practically every year.
-He hit a decent .264 that year, but without the expected power, and went 3 for 8 in the ALCS.
-After struggling at the plate and being sent down to the AAA Omaha Royals in 1979, he became a regular the next year, 1980, hitting .294 with 10 homers, while batting seventh in the lineup, behind Otis.
+He hit a decent .264, but without the expected power, and went 3 for 8 in the ALCS.
+After struggling at the plate and being sent down to the Triple A Omaha Royals in 1979, he became a regular the next year, 1980, hitting .294 with 10 homers while batting seventh in the lineup, behind Otis.
 In the 1980 World Series, he appeared in 4 games, hitting .417.

-Hurdle began 1981 by putting up even better numbers, and despite missing considerable time due to injuries, still managed to hit .329.
+Hurdle began 1981 putting up even better numbers, and despite missing considerable time due to injuries, still managed to hit .329.
 After that season, he was traded to the Cincinnati Reds for pitcher Scott Brown.
-This is when he was sidelined by a back injury that almost ended his career there and then; it didn't, but it ended his chances of ever being a major league regular again.
-He only hit .206 in 19 games for the Reds in 1982, and .245 but with decent power for AAA Indianapolis.
+This is when he was sidelined by a back injury that almost ended his career there and then; it did not, but it ended his chances of ever being a major league regular again.
+He only hit .206 in 19 games for the Reds in 1982, and .245 but with decent power for Triple A Indianapolis.
 He was released at the end of the year.